-Some of the home remedies for belching include asafetida, cold milk, mint leaves, water, a well-balanced diet, and posture.
-Avoiding carbonated beverages, canned food, antacids, chewing gum, and smoking are also some of the precautions for preventing belching.
+Home remedies for belching include asafetida, cold milk, mint leaves, water, a well-balanced diet, and posture.
+Avoiding , canned food, , chewing gum, and smoking are also some of the precautions for preventing belching.

 Whilst belching is a natural phenomenon, if it persists for long, the problem should be taken care of.
 Furthermore, it is uncomfortable and embarrassing in front of others.
 There are a number of home remedies which can decrease or subside your belching, some of which are explained below.

 gas due to acidity and can make a person get rid of the existing gas that became trapped during talking, swallowing, and drinking.
 Asafetida can give relief from the pain by eliminating the gas from your body.
 A few seeds of asafetida should be swallowed with water and passed through your system in raw form.
 Sometime, due to the presence of gas in the stomach, a person may suffer from a severe .
-Asafetida is considered one the best home medicine against gas and the stomachaches it can cause.has been well known for centuries for giving relief in belching.
+Asafetida is considered one of the best home medicine against gas and the stomachaches it can cause.has been well known for centuries for giving relief in belching.
 They check the formation of

 When acidity is experienced after a spicy meal, chewing some freshcan aid in cooling the stomach and are very effective in obtaining relief quickly.

 Try to avoid a fat and-rich diet.
 The consumption of spicy food also promotes acidity.
-It should also be kept in mind that overeating can lead to gas formation, resulting in burping.
+It should also be kept in mind that can lead to the gas formation, resulting in burping.
 Items like whipped cream, omelets, and ice creams should be avoided to get relief from burps.

 Some people have a habit of eating quickly in order to save time.
-However, it should be kept in mind that when food is not masticated (chewed) properly, it does not get digested completely, resulting in gas formation.
-The stomach has to put mechanical energy into grinding the food, which can also lead to stomachaches.
+However, it should be kept in mind that when food is not masticated (chewed) properly, it does not getcompletely, resulting in gas formation.
+The stomach has to put mechanical energy into the food, which can also lead to stomachaches.
 One should also not talk while eating, as it leads to the undesirable swallowing of air, which will eventually cause belching.